Last updated: 7th April 2020

 How does the Help to Buy ISA work?

-If you’re wondering when you’ll see your bonus, exactly how it works, and what you can use it towards, take a look at our complete Help to Buy ISA guide.
+For more information on when you’ll see your bonus, exactly how it works, and what you can use it towards, take a look at our complete Help to Buy ISA guide.

-Claiming your ISA bonus
+Claiming your Help to Buy ISA bonus

 Once you’ve started saving, you’ll be able to claim your Help to Buy ISA bonus after the purchase of your house has gone through.
 This means you won’t be able to use the savings towards your deposit, but you could earn £3,000 tax-free cash towards your home furnishings and renovations.